gulam-mujtaba/neog-camp-mark-3/README.md

 # neog-camp-mark-3
-This is My Portfolip Website.
+This is My Portfolio Website.

 It has 3 pages